vineetgupta1991/gamesys/README.md

 `Step 2` : Run the Spring Boot Application or run the Docker compose (<b>docker-compose up</b>)

-* This will run the scheduler which will start fetching the information from rss feed.

 ## Functionality

+After running the project, the scheduler will run and start fetching the information from rss feed on a continuous basis.
 You can see the entries in the table for yourself.
 Navigate to `http://localhost:8081/h2-console` .

 **Make sure**  that you use `jdbc:h2:~/rss_feed` as JDBC URL.
 Click connect.